 - Know a defendant’s schedule.

-Process Server Resume Preparation
+Process Server Job Description for Resume

 In preparing a resume for the post of process server, the sample job description can be useful in making the professional experience section of the resume.